Cinema and Media Studies Jane Campion

 • Margolis, Harriet.
 “The Campions Indulge in The Audition.”
 In Jane Campion: Cinema, Nation, Identity.
 Edited by Hilary Radner, Alistair Fox, and Irène Bessière, 39–52.
 Detroit: Wayne State University Press, 2009.

-Margolis explores Anna Campion’s film The Audition (1989) as evidence of the dynamics inherent in the relationship between Jane, her sister, and her mother.
+Explores Anna Campion’s film The Audition (1989) as evidence of the dynamics inherent in the relationship among Jane, her sister, and her mother.

 • McHugh, Kathleen.
 Jane Campion.
 Urbana: University of Illinois Press, 2007.